imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/php.md

 Create a Custom Metadata Field with this API.

-Refer to the [Create Fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field) for a better understanding of the **Request & Response Structure**.
+Refer to the [Create Custom Metadata Fields API](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field) for a better understanding of the **Request & Response Structure**.

 #### Example
 ```php